 I know a few of you who would tell me that your go-to muffins are at Costco.

-Well, I would encourage you to go to Costco to purchase their wonderful blueberries so that you can make your oatmeal blueberry muffins.
+Well, I would encourage you to go to Costco to purchase their wonderful blueberries so that you can make some homemade oatmeal blueberry muffins.

 While you are there, I would also encourage you to pick up some dates and a bunch of bananas.
 Here’s why…